raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 ## Differences

+diferenciar
+    = tell apart (percibir diferencias - informal)
+    = differentiate (f)
+    ?
+No puedo distinguir a los gemelos : `I can't tell the twins apart` ?
+Puedo distinguir entre los dos colores : `I can differentiate between the two colors`

+Puedes ver/notar la diferencia entre...
+    = You can see/tell the difference between...
+        - Ver _see_ vs _tell_ (_see_ si se percibe por la vista, _tell_ si se percibe de cualquier forma) ?
+No puedo ver la diferencia entre los dos colores : `I can't see the difference between the two colors` ?
+Puedes notar la diferencia entre el nuevo modelo y el antiguo por el sonido : `You can tell the difference between the new model and the old one by the sound`

 No hay diferencia entre mi coche y el tuyo
     !
 Nótese que aquí se usa _NO_ en vez de _NOT_
     = `There IS NO DIFFERENCE between my car and yours`